Eschatologue/CM_wiki/docs/class/fighter/psi-warrior.md

 > *Augment Physical Might with Psionic Power*

-Awake to the psionic power within, a Psi Warrior is a fighter who augments their physical might with psi-infused weapon strikes, telekinetic lashes, and barriers of mental force.
-Many githyanki train to become such warriors, as do some of the most disciplined high elves.
-In the world of Eberron, many young kalashtar dream of becoming Psi Warriors.

-As a Psi Warrior, you might have honed your psionic abilities through solo discipline, unlocked it under the tutelage of a master, or refined it at an academy dedicated to wielding the mind's power as both weapon and shield.
+Awakened to the psionic power within, you are a warrior who channels mental might into every strike.
+As a **Psi Warrior**, you augment your physical prowess with telekinetic lashes, psi-infused blows, and barriers of pure will.
+Whether trained by a master, refined through solitary discipline, or forged in an academy of mental warfare, your mind is both weapon and shield — a force as sharp as any blade.

 ### Level 3: Psionic Power